 DAU 5884 hydrochloride

-Selective muscarinic M3 receptor antagonist.
+DAU 5884 hydrochloride is a selective muscarinic M3 receptor antagonist.
 In bovine tracheal smooth muscle, inhibits methacholine-dependent effects on cell proliferation and muscle contractility.

 |Storage||Desiccate at +4°C|